Utah home buyer rebates are a great way to have a local agent represent your best interest while saving on the commission.

 Yes, realtor commission rebates in Utah are 100% legal.

 However, just because rebates are legal in Utah doesn't mean all (most don't) brokerages allow them.
-The agent's brokerage owns all the contracts their agents have with buyers and sellers.
+The agent's brokerage owns all their agents' contracts with buyers and sellers.
 Therefore, the brokerage policy dictates how business is conducted, not the agent.

 Similarly, inducement gifts (rebates) are subject to lender approval.
 Home loan guidelines vary based on the type of loan the buyer is approved for.
 Rebates are prohibited with certain loans, so disclosing the rebate to the underwriter is required.